CIS-566-Fall-2022/hw02-landscape/README.md

 - Making the clouds not morph so weirdly.
 I had to really crank up the noise to make them look different from eachother, but that resutls in weird moving as they travel across the screen.
 I want to change the function that generates them to warp the input position to the fbm that distorts them so they change more gradually as they move.

 - Add a sun/moon that move as day and night change to emphasize the transition, and maybe add some nice sunset/sunrise colors at the transitions between day and night.
+Also overall I have some tweaks I want to make to the day night transitions (like the water and sky at night are way too similar in color, and I feel like the overall change could be more dramatic)

 - I rly want to add a boat :O like imagine how cute it would be to have a boat come bob along a sin wave down the screen every now and then